bovine3dom/OpenLoco/README.md

 - source/via/destination shown on station and vehicle cargo tabs
 - carrying capacity bikeshedded. generally trams increased and trains decreased
 - random demolitions disabled to encourage more building variety. demolition for growth still allowed
+- cargo production visualisation overlay
+- realised rail speed overlay
+- stations can 'seed' town growth rather than it always starting at the centre